 Calorie Deficit: How to Calculate It for Weight Loss

-If you’re on your way to lose weight or have been part of the diet culture, you would have been curious to know how weight loss works.
+If you’re on your way to losing weight or have been part of the diet culture, you would have been curious to know how weight loss works.
 Many nutritionists and health coaches use the term “calorie deficit” to explain the underlying principle of their weight loss plans.
-But what does it mean and how do calculate calorie deficit and implement it without compromising on nutrient intake?
+But what is a calorie deficit diet and how can you implement it without compromising on nutrient intake?

 Calories basically refer to energy.
 When we speak about calories in food, it is the energy we get from our diet that’s under consideration.
 If you consistently eat more calories than what is required by your body, the excess gets stored as fat.

 Now, how do you get rid of this extra fat and lose weight?
 By creating a calorie deficit.
 Calorie deficit refers to cutting down a certain number of calories from your usual intake.